Close Menu

 For example, for those who live in Utah, we have a list of free and low cost health resources you can contact for asthma treatment.
 Likewise, if you live in Nevada, we provide a list of Nevada’s free and low cost health resources to help you find a doctor.
 Additionally, we have a list of free health resources for those who live in Colorado.

 Additionally, if you cannot afford treatment, you can request that SSA send you to one of their doctors.
 You can visit one of SSA’s doctors for free.
 They will write a report about your asthma and any other physical issues you have.
-Learn further information about your free SSA doctor exam.
+Learn information about your free SSA doctor exam.

 OBESITY CAN CONTRIBUTE TO YOUR ASTHMA CASE